gardc/Ai4Users/README.md

 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+This runs the app in the development mode.
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 ***Remember to add the mongoDB connection URI to your .env.local file like this:***
 ```bash
 MONGODB_URI="mongodb://localhost:27017"
 ```

 ## Configuration